srest2021/atclean/README.md

 ### `download.py`

 This script allows you to download ATLAS light curve(s) using [ATLAS's REST API](https://fallingstar-data.com/forcedphot/apiguide/) and [TNS's API](https://www.wis-tns.org/content/tns-getting-started) (to optionally fetch RA, Dec, and discovery date information for the SN).
-To download light curves from the ATLAS server, make sure to add your ATLAS username and password to the `credentials` section in `config.ini`.
+All downloaded files will be storied in the directory specified by the `atclean_input` field in `config.ini`.
+Make sure to add your ATLAS username and password to the `credentials` section in `config.ini`.

 This script allows the user to download a single SN or a batch of SNe, as well as their optional control light curves.
 - To download control light curves, use the `-c` argument.